Everyone

 - work on a public holiday that would otherwise be a working day for them (an ‘

-otherwise working day ’)An otherwise working day is a day that an employee would have worked had the day not been a public holiday, sick leave, bereavement leave, family violence leave or alternative holiday for that employee.
+otherwise working day ’)A day that the employee would have worked had it not been a public holiday, sick leave, bereavement leave, family violence leave, annual holiday or an alternative holiday for that employee.

 - are on-call on a